*This article was updated in August 2021.*

 You May Fall into Debt Due to Income Changes

-While serving your sentence in jail, you cannot work, which means debts and obligations may not get paid on time.
+You cannot work while serving your sentence in jail, which means debts and obligations may not get paid on time.
 If your debts fall too far behind, it shows on your credit report.
 You may have records of collections, high debts, a history of late payments, and other negative notations on your credit history.
-All of these lower your FICO score and make you a high-risk investment for lenders, which decreases the chances you will get approved for a loan.
+All of these lower your FICO score and make you a high-risk investment for lenders, decreasing the chances of getting approved for a loan.

 Even if your credit score is still decent, a history of late payments can make it harder to get a loan.
-If you are approved, you may have a higher interest rate because you are a high risk to the lender.
+You may have a higher interest rate if you are approved because you are a high risk to the lender.

 Your Employment Capabilities Could Change, Depending on Driver’s License Status